IQSS/dataverse/doc/sphinx-guides/source/user/account.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 #.
 Go to “Log In” in the upper right corner of Dataverse.
 #.
-Find this Institutional Log In box:|image1|
+Select the "Your Institution" button under the "Other Log In Options" header
 #.
-Using the dropdown menu, select your institution then click the Continue button.
+Using the dropdown menu, select your institution then click the Continue button to go to your instituion's log in page |image1|
 #.
-You will be brought to your institution's log in page.
-After you put in your institutional information successfully, you will be brought back to Dataverse to confirm your account. |image2|
+After you put in your institutional credintials successfully, you will be brought back to Dataverse to confirm your account information, and click "Create Account" |image2|

 Use your Institutional Log In for your Dataverse account
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^